wangziqi2013/wangziqi2013.github.io/_posts/2018-12-30-filtering-translation-bandwidth-with-virtual-caching.markdown

 requests with virtual addresses.
 In this case a local address translation is necessary since cache coherence generally use physical addresses.

+Synonym may occur in a virtual address cache as a result of multiple VAs mapping to the same PA.
+Without proper handling, multiple copies will be present in different blocks of the cache, each being potentially incoherent with the rest.
+It is therefore important to enforce the rule that only one copy of the same physical address can reside in the cache even if different VAs are used to access the block.
+In our case we use BT to perform disambiguation as follows.